 MCP Configuration: What Setup Looks Like

 Connecting an AI agent to consumer research via MCP is a configuration task, not a development project.
-Here is what the setup looks like for the two most common environments.
+The MCP server is live at https://mcp.userintuition.ai/mcp.

 Claude Desktop / Claude Code configuration: